-David Formica is the Director, Information and Technology Management at the University of Canberra.
+Adrian Dillon is the Chief Information Officer at the University of Tasmania.

 Chris Hancock joined AARNet in 2004, bringing 25 years executive leadership experience to the Chief Executive Officer role, including 15 years in the media and telecommunications sectors.